-Specific areas and sites Issue Comment ecommendation • Cl 25(9) of LEP 194 is tightened under 5.14.4 of the Draft DCP, with reduced basement height above ground Clause 25J, 25L and 25N have been incluas DCP controls as they were not conside be appropriate LEP provisions under the standard LEP.
-The reduction of the basement height from 1.2metres to 1metre has been required to ensure consistency with the standard LEP. red to Maximum site coverage of Cl.
+Specific areas and sites Issue Comment Recommendation Issue Cl 25(9) of LEP 194 is tightened under 5.14.4 of the Draft DCP, with reduced basement height above ground Maximum site coverage of Cl.
 25I(6) of LEP 194, has become site specific controls which penalise small sites and reduce viability of townhouses and villas.
-The development potential of 7-11 Milray will be further reduced by the following: Raising the minimum site requirement from 1200sqm to 1800 sqm, resulting in: The site coverage is now a DCP control, at than an LEP standard, thus providing great flexibility.
-Site coverage controls are consistent with those currently contained LEP 194 for the various forms of develop.
-Amendments have previously been made DLEP to ensure consistency of subdivision standards in LEP 194. in oment.
-Object to 5 storeys in Havilah Rd- should be Proposed 5 storey building height current ly No change
+The development potential of 7-11 Milray will be further reduced by the following: Raising the minimum site requirement from 1200sqm to 1800 sqm, resulting in: Potential for unrealistic values to be sought to achieve the required acquisitions, frustrating the process; Additional upfront costs and increasing development risk; Additional time for negotiations adds to "holding costs".
+Comment Clause 25J, 25L and 25N have been inc as DCP controls as they were not consid be appropriate LEP provisions under the standard LEP.
+The reduction of the basement height fr 1.2metres to 1metre has been required t ensure consistency with the standard LE The site coverage is now a DCP control than an LEP standard, thus providing gr flexibility.
+Site coverage controls are consistent with those currently containe LEP 194 for the various forms of develo Amendments have previously been mac DLEP to ensure consistency of subdivis standards in LEP 194. luded lered to e om o EP. d, rather reater d in opment. le to the evelopment potential.

-Specific areas and sites Issue Comment Recomm nendation limited to 3. permitted on existing 2(d3) sites (to be rezoned to R4) along Havilah Road will remain as no down zonings are permitted under the Minister's directive. recommended.
+Specific areas and sites Issue Comment Re ecommendation limited to 3. permitted on existing 2(d3) sites (to be rez to R4) along Havilah Road will remain as down zonings are permitted under the Minister's directive.
 Object to 3 and 5 storeys in Nelson Rd.
-Property 8-10 Nelson Road (occupied by Cromehurst) is currently zoned Residential 2(d3) under LEP 194 allowing residential apartment developments up to 5 storeys with a maximum FSR of 1.3:1.
-It is proposed to rezone this precinct to R4- High Density Residential which permits same type of development at the same height and density as required under the Minister's directive.
-The properties at 12-24 Nelson Road have been identified as interface sites and proposed to be rezoned to R3- Medium Density Residential allowing townhouses up to 3 storeys.
-This is consistent with Council's resolution on 18 October 2005 and will reduce the interface issue and provide a stepping down of building mass to Nelson Road.
-No change recommended.
-Principal of Cromehurst Special School raises concerns over the future building site at the corner of Tryon Road and Milray Street.
+Property 8-10 Nelson Road (occupied by Cromehurst) is currently zoned Residential 2(d3) under LEP 194 allowing residential apartment developments up to 5 storeys w maximum FSR of 1.3:1.
+It is proposed to rezone this precinct to R4- High Density Residential which permits same type of development at the same height and densit required under the Minister's directive.
+The properties at 12-24 Nelson Road have been identified as interface sites and proper to be rezoned to R3- Medium Density Residential allowing townhouses up to 3 storeys.
+This is consistent with Council's resolution on 18 October 2005 and will react the interface issue and provide a stepping of building mass to Nelson Road. ith a y as osed Principal of Cromehurst Special School raises concerns over the future building site at the corner of Tryon Road and Milray Street.
 The road at this junction is already a mess as a result of the recent building work along Tryon Rd.
 If the proposed building occurs, there will be a lot of vehicles down Tryon Rd and Milray St which will affect the line of sight for students, making road crossing more difficult and potentially Comments noted.
-Traffic calming measures such as kerb extensions can be implemented at the intersection of Tryon Road and Milray Street to provide a safer environment for pedestrian.
-In 2.2.8, add a strategy to implement traffic calming measures at the intersection of Tryon Road and Milray Street.
-In 4.8.2, amend built form drawing (plan) to show possible kerb extension at the
+Traffic calming measur such as kerb extensions can be implemented the intersection of Tryon Road and Milray Street to provide a safer environment for pedestrian. ed at to implement traffic